What is Emotional Intelligence?

 Second, it involves recognizing emotions in others and the empathy you are able to experience as a result.
 When you are able to recognize the emotions of others, you are more equipped to adapt how you communicate and garner better relationships and outcomes.

 Unlike IQ, which is basically inborn or crystallized, Emotional Intelligence is malleable — you can improve it.
 How is that possible?
-In a nutshell, when you experience an emotion and chances are you experience up to 400 per day, the brain senses the emotion at the base of the brain.
+When you experience an emotion, the brain senses the emotion at the base of the brain.
 Neurons travel across your brain through your limbic system, the ancient part of your brain, and then onto your prefrontal cortex, or the thinking/rational part of your brain.

 The more you’re able to create a strong pathway between your amygdala in the limbic system and your prefrontal cortex, the better you will be able to master your emotions.
-When you’re able to master an emotion, you make better decisions in every aspect of your life because you don’t let emotions determine unhealthy and unwelcome reactions.
+When you’re able to master an emotion, you make better decisions in every aspect of your life.
+With improved EI, you don’t let emotions determine unhealthy reactions.

 Emotional intelligence is a foundational skill.
-We experience emotions first and then react based on how well the neural-pathways are connecting between the amygdala and the prefrontal cortex.
+We experience emotions first.
+Then we react based on how well our neural-pathways are connecting between the amygdala and the prefrontal cortex.

 Dr. Travis Bradberry, an expert on Emotional Intelligence, writes that there are 3 silver bullets to improve EI:

-- Get your stress under control.
+Get your stress under control.
 Research shows that intermittent stress can be beneficial to peak performance, but prolonged stress can result in the degeneration of self control.
-Keep your stress level intermittent and consider practicing an attitude of gratitude to avoid chronic stress.
+Keep your stress level intermittent.
+Consider practicing an attitude of gratitude to avoid chronic stress.
 Take a walk, take frequent breaks and journal daily what comes to mind that makes you grateful.

-- Limit your caffeine intake.
-Caffeine stays in your system for up to 6 hours so avoid drinking caffeinated products in the afternoon so that you give your body a chance to metabolically move into the stage of sleep readiness naturally.
+Limit your caffeine intake.
+Caffeine stays in your system for up to 6 hours.
+Avoid drinking caffeinated products in the afternoon.
+You then give your body a chance to metabolically move into the stage of sleep readiness naturally.

-There is much yet to discover about the brain, and while the research on EI has been around for a few decades, I believe there is much more we can learn about neuroplasticity.
-Dr. Bradberry’s 3 ‘silver bullet’ suggestions have proven helpful for me and I hope you will test them out to see if they make a positive difference in your life too.
+There is much yet to discover about the brain.
+While the research on EI has been around for a few decades, there is much more we can learn about neuroplasticity.
+Dr. Bradberry’s 3 ‘silver bullet’ suggestions have proven helpful for me.
+I hope you will test them out to see if they make a positive difference in your life too.